ForexC/CakePHP--Franko-Payment-Plugin/README.md

 		$ cake schema create payment -plugin payment

-# Bitcoin Setup:
+# Franko Setup:
-1. Download program at http://www.bitcoin.org/ for testing purposes
+1. Download program at http://www.frankos.org/ for testing purposes
-2. Set up Bitcoind daemon on your webserver (this is the most difficult step if you don't use the newest system)
+2. Set up frankod daemon on your webserver (this is the most difficult step if you don't use the newest system)
 3. Get some coins :)
-4. Provide a config array in your configs: $config['Bitcoin'] = array(..) with your preferences and credentials
+4. Provide a config array in your configs: $config['Franko'] = array(..) with your preferences and credentials

 	### important ones are: